-A driver who does not conform is disqualified in a race or is made to pay a fine in case of practice or trial runs.
+A driver who does not conform is disqualified in a race or is made to pay a fine of 200 EUR in case of practice or trial runs.
 Lanyard connection to the life vest is required to shut off the fuel on boats with electric fuel pumps.